Dodge 50 Series

 The Dodge 50 Series, later known as the Renault 50 Series, were light commercial vehicles produced in the UK by Chrysler Europe and later Renault Véhicules Industriels between 1979 and 1993 as a replacement for the earlier Dodge Walk-Thru stepvan and smaller Dodge Spacevan cab-over van.
-The Dodge 50 series utilized the same cab as the American Dodge B series vans, however in a modified state catered for European regulations.
-The chassis however was British-deisgned and had no parts shared with the American van, being significantly bigger.
+The Dodge 50 series utilized the same cab as the American Dodge B series vans, modified to cater for European regulations and needs.
+The chassis, however, was British-designed and had no parts shared with the significantly bigger American van.

 The 50 series included a wide range of chassis and body configurations, including two distinctly different cab designs, and spanned the 3500–7500 kg revenue weight range.
-Various engines were offered, including the Perkins Phaser and 4.236.
+Various engines were offered, including the Perkins Phaser and 4.236 diesels.

 The RB44, a four-wheel-drive version based loosely on the Dodge van, was built by Reynolds Boughton (now known as Boughton Engineering) in the early 1990s.

 Versions

 Bodybuilding companies converted many into various configurations from tipper trucks to buses.
 Many were built as "chassis cabs" to have box bodies fitted; these were widely used by utility companies in the UK.
 They often came fitted with compressors and generators.
 Gradually this kind of vehicle fell out of favour, partly due to reliability issues relating to combining plant equipment with the vehicle drivetrain.
 The vehicle is otherwise toughly built.
 The utility companies today favour smaller vans with towed generators.
-The four-wheel-drive version saw some use with the British army since it was one of very few British-built trucks of the class, and it could carry considerably more cargo and equipment than even the largest Land Rover models.
+The RB44 four-wheel-drive version saw some use with the British army since it was one of very few British-built trucks of the class, and it could carry considerably more cargo and equipment than even the largest Land Rover models.

 Chrysler received financial assistance from the British Government which was desperate to support the ailing British motor industry.
 However, having inherited various struggling car and commercial vehicle marques (and factories) from the Rootes Group, notably the commercial marques Commer and Karrier, in addition to various French concerns, Chrysler Europe struggled to return a profit.
 In 1978, Chrysler pulled out of their European operations altogether, selling them to Peugeot.
-The cars and small vans became known as Talbots.
+The cars and small vans were subsequently sold under the Talbot brand.

 Peugeot takeover

-However, Peugeot had little interest in commercial vehicles and the factory for the heavier models was run in partnership with Renault Véhicules Industriels, who sought a UK production site for engines for their existing Renault-branded models.
+Peugeot had little interest in larger commercial vehicles and the factory for the heavier models was run in partnership with Renault Véhicules Industriels, who sought a UK production site for engines for their existing Renault-branded models.
 They continued to manufacture the 50 Series, along with the small Dodge (formerly Commer) Spacevan, and the large Dodge 100 / Commando 2 Series of 7500–23000 kg trucks.
-The transition to Renault branding was slightly muddied by some vehicles bearing both a Dodge name and a Renault-diamond badge.
+The transition to Renault branding was gradual, with some vehicles bearing both a Dodge name and a Renault diamond badge.